The spectra of finite 3-transposition groups: Diagram minimum eigenvalues

 The eigenvalue $-4$ is anomalous, as it can be written $-2^2$, as in Theorem \ref{thm-four-cases}(b), and $-3^1-1$, as in Theorem \ref{thm-four-cases}(c).
 Thus it behaves like a characteristic $2$ case and also like a characteristic $3$ case.
-Both parts of the theorem predict two infinite families with symmetric quotient, but a small amount of thought shows that in the characteristic $2$ case these should be \name{PR2(a)}\ and \name{PR2(d)}\ while in the characteristic $3$ case these should be \name{PR2(b)}\ and \name{PR2(c)}.
+Both parts of the theorem predict two infinite families with symmetric quotient.
+In the characteristic $2$ case these should be \name{PR2(a)}\ and \name{PR2(d)}\ while in the characteristic $3$ case these should be \name{PR2(b)}\ and \name{PR2(c)}.
 The eigenvalue $-4$ compromises by choosing \name{PR2(a)}\ and \name{PR2(b)}.
-Another mixed characteristic oddity for $-4$ is that the groups
+We also have the mixed characteristic example $\omgp{6}{-}$.